-- (a) to exercise the powers conferred on him contained in Contract Standing Orders. - (b) subject to compliance with Contract Standing Orders, to appoint consultants/ specialist advisers as appropriate.
+- (a) to exercise the power to purchase goods, services (including specialist support services) or works for Sestran in accordance with the provisions in the Contract Standing Orders. - (b) subject to compliance with Contract Standing Orders, the power to appoint consultants/specialist advisers as appropriate. - (c) the management of the tender process in terms of the Contract Standing Orders.